Elusive Password

 Sources

-final public class Original {
+public class Original {

 private void definePackage(StringBuffer buffer) {